littlechestnutgames/chestnut/README.md

 print("{{ diamond.name }}: {{ diamond.properties[0].name }} - {{ diamond.properties[0].value }}") # Prints Diamond: Hardness - 10
 ```

-## Functions
+## VIII.
+Functions

 All functions in Chestnut are first-class functions.
 When a function is defined, it copies a reference to the scope it was born into.
 And when functions move beyond the call boundaries they were defined in, they can be recaptured by the parent scope.
 This means that you can return functions defined inside functions and other cool stuff.

-In Chestnut, we have 3 functions.
+In Chestnut, we have 3 types of functions.

 1. Named functions.
-These functions are defined with a label.
+    1. These functions are defined with a label.
+    2. These are stand-alone statements.
 2. Anonymous functions.
+    1. These functions don't have a name.
+    2. Anonymous functions can be assigned with **let** / **shadow** / **const**.
-These functions don't have a name, but can be assigned to a variable or called inline.
+    2. These are expressions, but can be turned into a statement by calling them inline.
 3. Struct functions.
-These functions use the receiver pattern to operate on structs.
+    1. These functions are defined with a label and a struct type receiver.
+    1. They are also stand-alone statements.

 ### Examples